StackStorm-Exchange/stackstorm-ghost2logger/README.md

 ghost_port:                This is the listening port on the IP address above.
 st2url:                    A pre-made URL for the loopback sensor to call to retireve rules.
 debugmode:                 This increases the logging verbosity for the Ghost2logger service.
 web_hook_auth_header_key:  This is the webhook auth header key.
 Ghost2logger can be used generically without ST2.
 web_hook_auth_header_val:  The value of the header above.
 By default, it equates to "admin:admin".
+This value actually matches the username and password combination in this configuration, as the sensor uses those config fields for authorization against the REST API.

 # Ghost2logger Service